osman-turan/osmanturan.com-website/README.md

 There are 2 deployment environments:

-- **Development:** [Netlify](https://www.netlify.com/) backed deployments are tracked with `develop` branch.
+- **Development:** Deployments are tracked with `develop` branch.
 All pull-requests should be created against this branch.
 After a successful build, an auto generated preview address will be provided for your pull-request.
-- **Production:** [Wercker](https://app.wercker.com/) backed deployments are tracked with `master` branch.
+- **Production:** Deployments are tracked with `master` branch.
 You shouldn't create pull-requests against this branch.
 Only successful branches which are merged into `develop` branch will be merged into `master` branch and eventually deployed into [production environment](http://osmanturan.com/).

 ## Contributing